vuejs/v2.vuejs.org/src/v2/guide/syntax.md

 The workaround is to either use expressions without spaces or quotes, or replace the complex expression with a computed property.

-When using in-DOM templates (templates directly written in an HTML file), you should also avoid naming keys with uppercase characters, as browsers will coerce attribute names into lowercase:
+When using in-DOM templates (i.e., templates written directly in an HTML file), you should also avoid naming keys with uppercase characters, as browsers will coerce attribute names into lowercase:

 ``` html
 <!--